-Alberta Health Services (AHS) is responsible for ground ambulance services in Alberta.
+Alberta Health Services (AHS) is responsible for the provision of emergency medical services (EMS) which includes ground and air ambulance services operations in Alberta.

-- Ground ambulance services are available 24 hours a day, 7 days a week, every day of the year.
+- EMS is available 24 hours a day, 7 days a week, every day of the year across Alberta.

-In emergency situations, EMS crews assess and treat people who are injured or sick and, if further treatment is needed, transport people to the most appropriate health care facility.
+In emergency situations, EMS practitioners respond to the patient's side to assess and treat injuries or sickness and when further treatment is needed, transport people to the most appropriate health care facility.

 Air ambulance services

-Physicians, hospitals or EMS practitioners arrange air ambulance services through the AHS EMS Central Communications Centre in Edmonton.
+Air ambulance services are arranged through AHS EMS Central Communications Centre in Edmonton.

-AHS contracts 11 fixed-wing aircraft to provide 24-hour air ambulance services throughout the province transporting about 7,000 patients each year.
+AHS contracts 11 fixed-wing aircraft to provide 24-hour air ambulance services throughout the province.

 The fixed-wing air ambulance program has bases in: